Abstract submission for the 5th Canadian Stroke Congress is now open.

 - Presenters must register for the Congress and will be required to pay the appropriate registration fee.

-- Applicants should categorize their abstract based on one of the six subject area categories provided in the abstract submission system.
+- Applicants should categorize their abstract based on one of the five subject area categories provided in the abstract submission system.

 - Applicants should indicate the format they would prefer to present their abstracts: